Skip to main content ↓

 4. Cite credible sources (and original research)

-Tossing in random stats used to fool early AI models, but not anymore.
-Use relevant, up-to-date, and properly cited data (bonus if it’s original research).
+Tossing in random stats used to fool AI models, but not anymore.
+Use relevant, up-to-date, and properly cited data (bonus points if it’s original research).
 AI agents look for originality and trust signals over filler.

 5. Use schema markup to help AI agents understand content